amuramoto/messenger-node/README.md

 ### setMessengerProfile

-Sets one or more properties of your bot's Messenger Profile
+Sets one or more properties of your bot's [Messenger Profile](https://developers.facebook.com/docs/messenger-platform/reference/messenger-profile-api).

 **Parameters**